Study at one of our top universities

 Getting started at uni

 First of all, you will have to enrol at your educational institute of choice.
-After that, you'll have to get informed about things like visas, residence permits and insurance.
+After that, you will have to get informed about things like visas, residence permits and insurance.
 Do you know how you are going to foot the bills?
 Are you eligible to receive a scholarship?
 Are you looking for a job on the side?
 Are you even allowed to take on any kind of work as a foreign student?
 We will help you answer these questions.

 Universities of applied sciences

 Study programmes at universities of applied sciences focus on the practical application of arts and science: skills are developed that allow for the expert execution of concrete roles in society.
 By working on projects on your own or with fellow students, you will develop in a way that is significant to your future profession.
 There will be theoretical teaching, but the focus is on honing professional skills through practice.
 Internships and cooperation are characteristic features of education at a university of applied sciences.

 Academic universities focus almost completely on theoretic education; this type of education isn’t geared towards one specific job.
 You will do scientific research and are expected to do a lot of your work independently.
 We do have to point out that more and more universities are incorporating more interactive tutorials besides traditional lectures.
 Besides unlocking a lot of the more abstract jobs in society, a degree from an academic university is foremostly an important stepping stone if you want to become a scientific researcher.